-The Tropical North Queensland region is the ideal location for tropical forest science, biopharmaceuticals, tropical health, tropical foods and natural resource management.
-James Cook University, home of the Australian Institute of Tropical Health and Medicine, the Australian Tropical Forest Institute and the Australian Tropical Herbarium, conducts internationally acclaimed research into such areas.
+Tropical North Queensland is the ideal location for tropical forest science, biopharmaceuticals, tropical health, tropical foods and natural resource management.
+James Cook University, home of the Australian Institute of Tropical Health and Medicine, the Australian Tropical Forest Institute and the Australian Tropical Herbarium, conducts internationally acclaimed research into these areas.

 Education and Training

 Study tourism is a vital component of the local economy with international students choosing to study in a destination where they can enjoy a tropical lifestyle and explore World Heritage areas in their free time.
 Cairns has two universities – James Cook University and Central Queensland University – the Great Barrier Reef International Marine College and TAFE North.
 Apprenticeships, traineeships, industry-based training and courses for domestic and international students cover a wide range of topics and areas of expertise.